Background pattern

 3. How to use EPINITRIL

-Follow exactly the administration instructions of this medication as indicated by your doctor.
+Follow exactly the administration instructions of this medicine indicated by your doctor.
 In case of doubt, consult your doctor or pharmacist again.

-You must change your Epinitril patch according to the instructions given by your doctor.
+You should change your Epinitril patch according to the instructions given by your doctor.
 Your doctor will tell you how long to keep the patch on the skin and the duration of the patch-free interval.

 Use in children and adolescents

-For how long should you use Epinitril
+How long to use Epinitril

-The treatment with Epinitril may continue for several years; however, your doctor will want to see you periodically to decide whether to continue treatment or modify the therapeutic regimen.
+Treatment with Epinitril may continue for several years; however, your doctor will want to see you periodically to decide whether to continue treatment or modify the therapeutic regimen.

 How to apply the patch